computer-lab/computerlab.io/source/_posts/how-to-help-a-stringfoot-pigeon.md

 *Hint*: If you see a stringfoot bird near your home or workplace, you don’t need to catch and treat it immediately.
 Pigeons are homebodies, and will typically forage in a small area near their roost.
-You can build a relationship with the bird over time and catch it more easily.  #### Video works where pigeons were camera operators
+You can build a relationship with the bird over time and catch it more easily.

 ### Step Three: Set Up the Catch